This post covers things to do in November in San Francisco, updated for 2023.

 Overnight guests are guaranteed access to the gingerbread house, but public hours will be limited at the discretion of the hotel.

-For more details, check this post about the Fairmont Hotel Gingerbread House.
+Visit the website to read more about the Fairmont Hotel Gingerbread House.

 Attend WinterFest at California’s Great America